-How you place bollards can prohibit vehicles access and still allow pedestrians to flow through easily and without noticing any changes to the area.
+How you place Bollards can prohibit vehicles access and still allow pedestrians to flow through easily and without noticing any changes to the area.

-So How Far Apart Should Bollards Be Placed?
+How Far Apart Should Bollards Be Placed?